-Supernode partitioning of the iteration space was proposed by Irigoin and Triolet in [13].
-In order to alleviate the communication overhead, neighboring iteration points are grouped together to build a larger computation node (tile) that can be atomically executed without any intervention.
+In the past, many researchers presented methods for controlling the computation to communication grain for parallel loop execution.
+In order to alleviate the communication overhead, Irigoin and Triolet proposed supernode partitioning [13] of the iteration space, where neighboring iteration points are grouped together to build a larger computation node (tile) that can be atomically executed without any intervention.
 Data exchanges are also grouped and performed within a single message for each neighboring processor, at the end of each atomic supernode execution.

 In their paper Ramanujam and Sadayappan [16] gave a linear programming formulation for the problem of finding optimal tile shapes (thus determining optimal tile transformation H) that reduces communication by adjusting the tile shape accordingly.
 The use of a communication function that has to be minimized by linear programming approaches was also used by Boulet et al. in [4].
 Thus they gave a linear programming approach to determine optimal tile shape for any given volume.
-The problem of determining the optimal shape was surveyed, and more accurate conditions were also given by others as Xue [22].
+The problem of determining the optimal shape was surveyed, and more accurate conditions were also given by others as Xue [20].

-Nevertheless, all above approaches ignore the actual iteration space boundaries.
+Nevertheless, all above approaches ignored the actual iteration space boundaries.
 Although tile shape is a determinant of communication reduction, the ultimate objective should be the overall tiled space completion time.
-Since modern microprocessors are very fast and capable of executing several computations in very few microseconds, tile sizes are assumed very large, sometimes grouping together thousands of iterations.
-So, for a computation to communication grain to be meaningful, tiles are large enough to encapsulate all dependence vectors.
-Thus every tile needs to exchange data only from its neighbors, one in each dimension.
-This is a very reasonable assumption, i.e. very large tiles, taking into consideration the high computational power of modern processors in comparison with network latencies.
 Hodzic and Shang [12] proposed a method to correlate optimal tile size and shape, based on overall completion time reduction.
 Their approach considers a straightforward time schedule, where each processor executes all tiles along a specific dimension, by interleaving computation and communication phases.
 All processors first receive data, then compute and finally send result data to neighbors in explicitly distinct phases, according to the hyperplane scheduling vector.

 In [10] we proposed an alternative method for the problem of scheduling the tiles to processors.
 Each atomic tile execution involves a communication and a computation phase and this is repeatedly done for all time planes.
 We are compacting this sequence of communication and computation phases, by overlapping them for the different processors.
 The proposed method acts like enhancing the performance of a processor's datapath with pipelining [15], because a processor computes its tile at k time step and concurrently receives data from all neighbors to use them at k + 1 time step and sends data produced at k-1 time step.
-Implementation was done using MPI send-receive blocking and non-blocking primitives.
-Common MPI_send, MPI_receive primitives are usually implemented as non-blocking ones.
+Experiments were conducted using MPI send-receive blocking and non-blocking primitives.
+Common MPLsend, MPLreceive primitives are usually implemented as non-blocking ones.
 In fact, to overcome this, we used synchronous primitives to emulate the blocking (nonoverlapping case) and non-blocking asynchronous ones for the overlapping case.
 Results have shown that the overlapping schedule is much better, however, in real world, hardware should provide support for it.